Robin Woods: Family

-Woods married Henrietta ("Etta") Marian Wilson, in 1942, and they had two sons and three daughters.
+Woods married Henrietta ("Etta") Marion Wilson, in 1942, and they had two sons and three daughters.
 His widow died on 8 February 2005, at the age of 88.
 Through this marriage Woods became one of the wealthiest clergymen in the Church of England.

 In television

 Woods was portrayed by Tim McMullan in the Netflix series The Crown, although his appointment as Dean of Windsor appears to be set around the time of the first Moon landing in 1969.